 How does this happen?

-Well, grocery stores use tricks to make us spend as much of our hard earned cash as possible.
+Well, there’s a whole arsenal of supermarket tricks out there.
+Grocery stores us them to make sure we spend as much as possible.
 There are plenty of studies and websites that list these dirty schemes, although knowing what methods supermarkets use is only half the battle.
 Being able to beat them is key to winning the war on our wages.

-We’ll tell you about some of your supermarket’s meanest tricks, and we’ll also give you direct advice about how to fight them and how to save money when doing your groceries.
+We’ll tell you about some of the meanest supermarket tricks.
+We’ll also give you direct advice about how to fight them and how to save money when doing your groceries.

 We all love music, right?
 Well, grocery stores love it too.